ED raids premises linked to Navneet Kalra, others in oxygen concentrators hoarding case | Law-Order

 The raids are aimed to gather additional evidence, they said.

-The Enforcement Directorate (EC) had recently booked Kalra and others under the anti-money laundering law, taking cognisance of a Delhi Police FIR filed on May 5 after policemen raided some restaurants and premises owned and linked to Kalra.
+The ED had recently booked Kalra and others under the anti-money laundering law, taking cognisance of a Delhi Police FIR filed on May 5 after policemen raided some restaurants and premises owned and linked to Kalra.

-The police had recovered more than 500 of these life-saving machines from there and it was alleged that they were being hoarded and sold in the black market.
+The police had recovered more than 524 of these life-saving machines from these premises and it was alleged that they were being hoarded and sold in the black market.

-Kalra had denied any wrongdoing and claimed the consignment was kept for regular sale.
+Kalra had denied any wrongdoing and claimed that the consignment was kept for regular sale.

 He was sent to 14 days judicial custody by a local court here on Thursday.
-PTI NES SRY
+The agency, officials had earlier told PTI, will probe if the oxygen concentrators were illegally hoarded and sold to the family members or caregivers of coronavirus-infected patients at exorbitant prices, thereby leading to generation of ''proceeds of crime'' as defined under the PMLA.

+The ED is empowered to question and record the statements of the accused and it can even attach their properties during the course of investigation, following which it files a charge sheet before a special PMLA court seeking their prosecution under the anti-money laundering law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)